canonical/ubuntu-cloud-docs/google/google-explanation/canonical-offerings.rst

 * **Anthos on AWS** - Consultation support
 * **Anthos on Azure** - Consultation support
-* **Anthos on bare metal** - Ubuntu images based on a DISA STIG hardened 20.04 FIPS compliant version.
 * **Anthos on VMware** - A series of CIS hardened and unhardened Ubuntu images in the form of OVAs to be used with VMware